pyeve/eve/docs/config.rst

                                 ``[]``, effectively disabling the feature.

-``RATE_LIMIT_GET``              A tuple expressing the rate limit imposed on
+``RATE_LIMIT_GET``              A tuple expressing the rate limit on GET
-                                GET requests.
+                                requests.
 The first element of the tuple is the number of requests allowed, while the second is the time window in seconds.
-Defaults to ``(300, 60 * 15)`` which means 300 requests per 15 minutes window.
-Set to ``None`` to disable rate limiting for the method.
+For example ``(300, 60 * 15)`` would set a 300 requests every 15 minutes limit.
+Defaults
+                                to ``None``.

-``RATE_LIMIT_POST``             A tuple expressing the rate limit imposed on
+``RATE_LIMIT_POST``             A tuple expressing the rate limit on POST
-                                POST requests.
+                                requests.
 The first element of the tuple is the number of requests allowed, while the second is the time window in seconds.
-Defaults to ``(300, 60 * 15)`` which means 300 requests per 15 minutes window.
-Set to ``None`` to disable rate limiting for the method.
+For example ``(300, 60 * 15)`` would set a 300 requests every 15 minutes limit.
+Defaults
+                                to ``None``.

-``RATE_LIMIT_PATCH``            A tuple expressing the rate limit imposed on
+``RATE_LIMIT_PATCH``            A tuple expressing the rate limit on PATCH
-                                PATCH requests.
+                                requests.
 The first element of the tuple is the number of requests allowed, while the second is the time window in seconds.
-Defaults to ``(300, 60 * 15)`` which means 300 requests per 15 minutes window.
-Set to ``None`` to disable rate limiting for the method.
+For example ``(300, 60 * 15)`` would set a 300 requests every 15 minutes limit.
+Defaults
+                                to ``None``.

-``RATE_LIMIT_DELETE``           A tuple expressing the rate limit imposed on
+``RATE_LIMIT_DELETE``           A tuple expressing the rate limit on DELETE
-                                POST requests.
+                                requests.
 The first element of the tuple is the number of requests allowed, while the second is the time window in seconds.
-Defaults to ``(300, 60 * 15)`` which means 300 requests per 15 minutes window.
-Set to ``None`` to disable rate limiting for the method.
+For example ``(300, 60 * 15)`` would set a 300 requests every 15 minutes limit.
+Defaults
+                                to ``None``.

 ``DEBUG``                       ``True`` to enable Debug Mode, ``False``
                                 otherwise.